praktikant101/mailing/README.md

 You can set 'DB_ENGINE="django.db.backends.postgresql_psycopg2"' and make sure you to insert TOKEN that will be in mailing via [API](https://probe.fbrq.cloud/docs).

+If you want to receive daily messages with stats on mailings executed in the last 24 hours, you can set the EMAIL parameter in tge .env file.

 To build the project, in the root directory of the application, run:

 ```bash